fenhl/riirando/README.md

 # Non-goals (for now)

-* Cosmetics and generating patched roms.
+* Cosmetics and generating from patch files.
 Those are best handled by the offline patcher.
 * Compatibility with the web patcher.
 It's closed source and breaks with patch files that work fine in the offline patcher, making it difficult to debug.
 * Glitched logic.
-I don't know enough about glitches to support it.
+I don't know enough about glitches to support it, but contributions are welcome.